hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 Screen Space Effects
 ====================

-Eevee is not a ray tracing engine and cannot do ray-triangle intersection.
+EEVEE is not a ray tracing engine and cannot do ray-triangle intersection.
-Instead of this, Eevee uses the depth buffer as an approximated scene representation.
+Instead of this, EEVEE uses the depth buffer as an approximated scene representation.
 This reduces the complexity of scene scale effects and enables a higher performance.
 However, only what is in inside the view can be considered when computing these effects.
 Also, since it only uses one layer of depth, only the front-most pixel distance is known.